FHNW-INT/Pizzeria_Reference_Project/README.md

 ### User Stories
 1. As an Admin, I want to have a Web app to use on different mobile devices and desktop computers.
-2. As an Admin, I want to see a consistent visual appearance to navigate easily, and it should looks consistent.
+2. As an Admin, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
 3. As an Admin, I want to use list views to explore and read my business data.
 4. As an Admin, I want to use edit and create views to maintain my business data.
 5. As an Admin, I want to log-in so that I can authenticate myself.
-6. As an User, I want to access public pages.
+6. As a User, I want to use list views so that I can access public pages.
+7. (Optional) As a User, I want to authenticate myself so that I can read my personal and confidential data.

 ### Use Case